Ghetto (Kelly Rowland song): Commercial performance

 Released in North America only, "Ghetto" went for radio ads in August 2007 and was added by about twenty-eight urban contemporary stations and very few rhythmic contemporary stations.
 On September 1, 2007, it debuted on the US Billboard Bubbling Under R&B/Hip-Hop Singles chart at number nine which is equivalent to number 109 on the Hot R&B/Hip-Hop Songs chart.
-As it neither managed to climb any higher on that particular chart, nor made it to any other official chart, the songs ranks as Rowland's lowest-selling single to date.
+"Ghetto" neither managed to climb any higher on that particular chart, nor made it to any other official chart.
 Although Rowland noted that it was her decision to pick the track as the album's second single, she somewhat regretted to release it retrospectively and opted to have it removed from the international deluxe edition reissue of Ms. Kelly.

 Music video

 An accompanying music video for "Ghetto" was directed by Andrew Gura and filmed in Los Angeles, California on August 23, 2007.
 Next to Rowland and Snoop Dogg, rappers MC Eiht, Kam, and Soopafly make cameo appearances in the visual.
 Production on the video was helmed by Partizan Entertainment, with Melissa Larsen serving as producer.
-Main camera was operated by Shawn Kim, while editing was overseeen by T. David Binns.
+Main camera was operated by Shawn Kim, while editing was overseen by T. David Binns.
 Special effect were provided by Laundy.
 Displaying hip hop fashion and ghetto fabulous aesthetics, the video depicts Rowland and Snoop Dogg dancing and performing in front of different lowriders, intercut by animated solo performances of Rowland.
 When asked about the conception of the video, Rowland elaborated: "It's ghetto.
 It's really fly.
 I feel like everybody has some sort of element of ghetto in them.
 Think about it.
 Right?
 Wouldn't you say so?
 And everyone knows what the ghetto is."

 The video world premiered at the end of the September 10, 2007 episode of BET's television series Access Granted.
 In his review for Videostatic, editor Craig Belcher wrote: "Rowland gets hoodcentric with this tribute to the rough life with Snoop Dogg as the guest rapper and the object of her lyrical affections.
 If she was looking to shed her good-girl image [...] this video certainly puts her in a different light.
 Rowland gyrates as dreamy images of street culture drift behind her, including 24 inch rims, platinum jewelry, golden grills [...]
 All that's missing is a bag of sunflower seeds and strawberry soda."